ValtteriVu/pill-dispenser-project/README.md

 ### Step 4: Setting up CLion for building

-Clone the repository to a file path without spaces in it using the cloning instructions at the top of the page.
+Clone the rpi-pico-minimal repository to a file path without spaces in it using the cloning instructions at the top of the page.

 Finally, launch CLion, and open the folder containing the cloned repository.
 On the **Open Project Wizard** window, check the box labeled **"Reload CMake project on editing..."** and in the box labeled **"Environment"** add the environment variable `PICO_SDK_PATH=C:\pico\pico-sdk`.